pagemachine/ats/Documentation/Configuration/Index.rst

 ``storagePid``, see above.
 If the extConf option ``enableLegacyBackendTS`` is enabled, this setting is inherited from the plugin configuration.
 Otherwise you have to set it (``module.tx_ats.persistence.storagePid``).

-``simpleForm``, note that if you would like to use the shorter form, you have to fill a 1 behind "simpleForm = " in Configuration/TypoScript/constants.txt and comment the line simpleForm in Configuration/TypoScript/setup.txt in.

 Module Settings
 ^^^^^^^^^^^^^^^